Back to Blog

 When a patient presents with first-trimester bleeding but an ultrasound confirms a viable intrauterine pregnancy (heartbeat present, fetal development appropriate), the clinical term is "threatened miscarriage" or "threatened abortion."
 Despite the alarming name, about 50% of threatened miscarriages go on to successful delivery.

 A threatened miscarriage diagnosis does not change your actual risk from what it would be based on your week, age, heartbeat status, and history.
 You can check your personalized estimate using our miscarriage risk calculator.
-Many women with this diagnosis are told to rest, though there is limited evidence that bed rest changes outcomes.
+Women with this diagnosis are often told to rest, though there is limited evidence that bed rest changes outcomes.

 What Disappearing Symptoms Actually Means

-The most anxiety-inducing symptom for many women is the sudden disappearance of nausea or breast tenderness.
-Here is the honest data: symptom changes in the first trimester are extremely variable and are not reliable indicators of ongoing viability.
+For about 1 in 3 pregnant women, the most anxiety-inducing symptom is the sudden disappearance of nausea or breast tenderness.
+Here is the honest data: symptom changes in the first trimester are highly variable and are not reliable indicators of ongoing viability.

 hCG levels, which drive most early pregnancy symptoms, plateau and then begin to decrease around weeks 10–12 as the placenta takes over progesterone production.
-Many women notice symptom improvement around weeks 10–12 even in completely healthy pregnancies.
-Earlier symptom fluctuation is also common — nausea can be worse some days than others without any change in pregnancy status.
+Most women notice symptom improvement around weeks 10–12 even in completely healthy pregnancies.
+Earlier symptom fluctuation is also common; nausea intensity can vary by 30–50% from one day to the next without any change in pregnancy status.

 An ultrasound showing a heartbeat and appropriate growth is the only reliable way to confirm ongoing viability.
-Symptoms — including their presence or absence — are not.
+Symptoms alone (including their presence or absence) are not reliable.

 When to Seek Emergency Care